PedestrianDynamics/PedestrianDynamics.github.io/content/models/optimal_steps_model/index.md

 The value of the potential function in the personal space ring is very low.
 Thus, this area will be kept free only if agents have ample space to avoid each other [[3]](#Sivers2016).
 As soon as the space becomes more constricted agents will get closer.
 This is typical for normal human behavior.
 In the intimate space ring, the potential function value increases significantly.
 In crowds, this area is only kept free if the density is low [[3]](#Sivers2016).
 Finally, to prevent agents from overlapping, the potential is set to a high value (compared to the values for the personal and intimate spaces) in the collision area.
 The exact definition of the potential function and default parameters implemented in \textit{Vadere} can be found in [[2]](#Kleinmeier2019).

-## Implementation in VADERE, Challenges, Limitations, Usage, Parameters
+## Implementation in Vadere, Challenges, Limitations, Usage, Parameters

 ### Vadere simulator